-- 1. The regular academic load for a full-time bachelor's student is twelve (12) credits and for a Master's is six (6) credits per semester. - For an academic load of more than eighteen (18) credits per semester or enrollment in more than two (2) classes per partial term, the student will need authorization from the Academic Director or Campus Director.
+- The regular academic load for a full-time master's student is twelve (12) credits per semester and for doctoral students is six (6) credits per semester. - 2.
+For an academic load of more than twelve (12) credits per semester for master's degree programs or enrollment in more than two (2) classes per part term; or more than six (6) credits for